-Riparian dependent plant communities are considered at risk vegetation communities in the Southwest, particularly in Pima County.
-Sensitive plant species that could potentially occur onsite and are known to occur in the vicinity are listed in the Draft Environmental Impact Statement (DEIS).
-No federal or state listed species were observed in the study area during field observations conducted for this study.
+Sensitive plant species that could potentially occur onsite and are known to occur in the vicinity are listed in the Final Environmental Impact Statement (FEIS).
+No Federal or State listed species were observed in the study area during field observations conducted for this study.
 Riparian communities in the study area have been lost due to diversion of and reduction in stream flow, depletion of groundwater tables, competition by exotic plant species, the effects of grazing and fire, loss of floodplain function by undercutting caused by flood control activities, and encroaching urban and agricultural uses.

-One species of concern with potential to occur in the area is the Tumamoc globeberry, an Arizona Department of Agriculture Salvage Restricted species and a Sonoran Desert Conservation Plan (SDCP) Priority Vulnerable species.
+One species of concern with potential to occur in the area is the Tumamoc globeberry, an Arizona Department of Agriculture Salvage Restricted Species and a Sonoran Desert Conservation Plan (SDCP) Priority Vulnerable Species (PVS).
 The range of this plant covers some 31,000 square miles of Sonoran Desert from Sonora, Mexico to Tucson, Arizona, west to Organ Pipe Cactus National Monument and north to Pinal County, Arizona.
 In Tucson, it is found on hot, dry, south-facing slopes of basalt and along desert washes.
-The largest population is found in creosote bush desert scrub on gravelly loams primarily derived from weathered granites; however there are no known populations in the study area.
-A complete discussion of plants in the study area may be found in Appendix 14.2 of the DEIS, Biological Assessment.
+The largest population is found in creosote bush desert scrub on gravelly loams primarily derived from weathered granites; however, there are no known populations in the study area.
+Additional information concerning plants in the study area may be found in Appendix 14.2 of the FEIS, Biological Assessment.